NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 ![OBO_setting_pattern_example.png](images/OBO_setting_pattern_example.png)

+### Defining an Assay According to the Extended Assay Pattern in the Context of VIBSO
+As discussions with domain experts in the VIBSO development calls have made clear, the classification of the various types of Raman spectroscopy as currently done in CHMO has some problems (see https://github.com/NFDI4Chem/VibrationalSpectroscopyOntology/issues/103).
+All of these types have in common that they somehow record the Raman scattering of the evaluated sample.
+However, their methodology differs in the ways in which the Raman scattering is produced, recorded or subsequently processed, by using either different devices, device settings, sample preparation steps or signal recording steps.
+We thus need the extended assay pattern described here, to be able to describe these different methods in more detail and thereby formally define the various types of Raman spectroscopy assays they specify.

 ## The Assay Pattern in a Bigger Picture
 This assay pattern can of course combined with other planned process patterns, to be able to describe its embedding